urbit/urbit/pkg/hs/urbit-uruk/skew.md

 jets for common control flow combinators like the Turner combinators help a bit.
 But the main speedup is that SKEW is neither doing multiple layers of indirect pointer chasing to find the target of a function call, nor is it allocating multiple times on every function call!

 In SKEW, function dispatch is either a direct jump (in the case of calling a jet) or a single indirect pointer jump (all other cases).
+Unlike in Nock 4K, there is no dynamic scope: a Nock 4K function requires all functions that it could call to be passed in a tree data structure and looked up by address, but a SKEW function is compiled against the specific instances of functions that it calls.
+We can sympathize with how Nock 4K used dynamic scoping as part of its strategy to implement serializable closures, but SKEW meets those serialization requirements in a different way which doesn't pay the dynamic lookup tax.

 Urbit has a history of using the [Ackerman function][ackerman] in its documentation.
 Let's benchmark it on both systems, as this is a more direct